conceptbyte/samay/README.md

 # Samay
-Samay is a immutable date/time manipulation library built in GoLang.
+Samay is a date/time manipulation library built in GoLang.
 It uses a fluent API and provides functions for

 - Date time Formatting
 - Rounding of date and time